datalets/flirtable/README.md

 $ poetry install
 ```

-Create a file called `.flaskenv` in the root folder and add development settings and required keys from the Configuration section above - for example:
+Create a file called `.flaskenv` (or `.env` if using gunicorn in production) in the root folder and add development settings and required keys from the Configuration section above - for example:

 ```
 POPUP_FIELDS=Kategorie,Eingetragen,Notizen,Relevanz